pallocate/pen/README.md

 On top of the network different functionalities are added like the voting block chain and the crypto credit block chain.
 These functionalities and others will be available as [plugins](https://github.com/pallocate/plugins).

 It was originally intended for the Java Virtual Machine, but focus has shifted to building native binaries like web assembly.
-It partly compiles natively to but is´nt very useful as of yet.
+It builds natively to but is´nt very useful as of yet.
 Other stuff that needs to be done is authentication and block chain logic of top of the P2P Network.